-Recommendation C.2 of the GCGC 2019 (age limit for members of the Supervisory Board and disclosure in the declaration on corporate governance)
+Recommendation C.2 of the GCGC 2022 (age limit for members of the Supervisory Board and disclosure in the declaration on corporate governance)

-As per the recommendations of the GCGC 2019, an age limit is to be specified for members of the Supervisory Board and disclosed in the declaration on corporate governance.
+As per the recommendations of the GCGC 2022, an age limit is to be specified for members of the Supervisory Board and disclosed in the declaration on corporate governance.

-No age limit is set for members of the Supervisory Board at MLP.
+No age limit has been or is set for members of the Supervisory Board at MLP.
 The election of members of the Supervisory Board should be based solely on their knowledge, skills and specialist experience.
-MLP has not complied with this recommendation in the financial year 2021 nor will it do so in the financial year 2022.
+MLP did not follow this recommendation in the financial year 2022 and will also not follow it in the financial year 2023.

-Recommendation C.4 of the GCGC 2019 (number of non-group mandates)
+Recommendation C.4 of the GCGC 2022 (number of non-group mandates)

-As per the recommendations of the GCGC 2019, a member of the Supervisory Board that does not hold a position on any Executive Board at a listed company should not assume more than a total of five Supervisory Board mandates at listed companies outside the Group or comparable functions, whereby the position of Chair of the Supervisory Board counts as two mandates.
+As per the recommendations of the GCGC 2022, a member of the Supervisory Board that does not hold a position on any Executive Board at a listed company should not assume more than a total of five Supervisory Board mandates at listed companies outside the Group or comparable functions, whereby the position of Chair of the Supervisory Board counts as two mandates.